gohugoio/hugo/content/content-management/urls.md

 ## Permalinks

 The default Hugo target directory for your built website is `public/`.
-However, you can change this value by specifying a different `publishdir` in your [site configuration][config].
+However, you can change this value by specifying a different `publishDir` in your [site configuration][config].
 The directories created at build time for a section reflect the position of the content's directory within the `content` folder and namespace matching its layout within the `contentdir` hierarchy.

 The `permalinks` option in your [site configuration][config] allows you to adjust the directory paths (i.e., the URLs) on a per-section basis.
 This will change where the files are written to and will change the page's internal "canonical" location, such that template references to `.RelPermalink` will honor the adjustments made as a result of the mappings in this option.